Ibanheiz/Jails/docs/docs/sections/index.md

 Component exists in their own world, it doesn't have any relationship with other modules in the page.
 Like a validation component for instance, or a datepicker, even a styled selectbox can be treated as a component.

-## Model

-Model is not related to any of these classes, it should work on it's own shell, so, `model` is a regular AMD module.

 ## Modules